rhafer/openstack-db-migration-presentation/markdown/20-existingtools.md

 <!-- .element: class="fragment emoji-cast" -->

 Note:
+* Many OpenStack projects still default to the "UTF8" charset when using mysql.
+Especially as of OpenStack Newton.
 * UTF8 in MySQL is not real UTF8
   * It's limited to 3 Byte UTF-8 characters
   * that reflects Unicode Codepoint 0x0000 to 0xFFFF (Basic Multilingual